This pasta with chestnuts is a delicious and easy pasta dish perfect for the fall and winter seasons.

 - Spaghetti: best if bronze cut.
 You can find them next to the regular spaghetti at your supermarket.

 They look dusty and rugged compared to the regular type.
 We prefer them as they hold the sauce better.
-They’ll make the best pasta with chestnuts. - Brown mushrooms: they really elevate the flavour of the chestnuts so we recommend them.
-The recipe would work also without them, but the are easy to find, so try to add them in.
+They’ll make the best pasta with chestnuts. - Mushrooms: button mushrooms or brown mushrooms elevate the flavor of the chestnuts, so we recommend them.

-- Parsley: a nice touch of freshness and colour to sprinkle on top of the pasta.
+- Parsley: a lovely freshness and color to garnish on the pasta.

-- Salt: we use coarse sea salt to season the pasta water, and fine sea salt to season the mushrooms and the pesto.
+- Salt: we use coarse sea salt to season the pasta water and sea salt to season the mushrooms and the pesto.

 Note: depending on the chestnuts, you might need to add one or two tablespoons of extra soy milk to get the blender going.